modip-org/spec/format_implementing.md

 ---

+## Multifile zips
+Users may want to import a MODIP multifile zip.
+This zip contains a root file, `index.modip.json` which contains metadata about the project, which is likely to be a modpack/instance.
+Parse the project the same way you would as a normal project, except that when encountering a file name, check to see if it exists in the zip.
+If you encounter a file with the `name` field set to `overrides.zip`, check for a file named `overrides.zip` inside the multifile zip.
+If you find one and it's hash matches succesfully, you don't need to download it from the files `downloads` array.

+Implementation of multifile zips is **not required**.
+You only need to support multifile zips if you would like users to be able to import modpacks from a zip.

 ## Implementing `game`
 When parsing a version of a project, the `game` field specifies which Minecraft version it's compatible with.